DigitaleGesellschaft/DNS-Resolver/README.md

 Contributions to this project are very welcome.
 If you like to contribute, check-out [CONTRIBUTION](CONTRIBUTION.md) for more information.

+Some ideas where help is appreciated:

+- Configuration how tos: Update existing guides, translate them in other languages and add new how tos.
+- Ansible config review: If you know Ansible well you may review our configuration and suggest improvements.
+- DNS config: If you know

 # Similar Services